pojntfx/networked-linux-memsync/docs/main.md

 `inotify` is an event-driven notification system of the Linux kernel, designed to monitor the file system for different events, such as modifications and accesses, among others.
 Its particularly useful because it can be configured to watch only write operations on certain files, i.e. only `write` operations.
 This level of control can offer considerable benefits in cases where there is a need to focus system resources on certain file system events, and not on others.

 Naturally, `inotify` comes with some recognizable advantages.
-Significantly, it diminishes overhead and resource use when compared to polling strategies.
-Polling is an operation-heavy approach as it continuously checks the status of the file system, regardless of whether any changes have occurred.
+Significantly, it reduces overhead and resource use when compared to polling strategies.
+Polling is an I/O-heavy approach as it continuously checks the status of the file system, regardless of whether any changes have occurred.
 In contrast, `inotify` works in a more event-driven way, where it only takes action when a specific event actually occurs.
 This is usually more efficient, reducing overhead especially where there are infrequent changes to the file system.

 Thanks to its efficiency and flexibility, `inotify` is used across many applications, especially in file synchronization services.
 In this use case, the ability to instantly notify the system of file changes aids in instant synchronization of files, demonstrating how critical its role can be in real-time or near real-time systems that are dependent on keeping data up-to-date.
 However, as is the case with many system calls, there is a limit to its scalability. `inotify` is constrained by a limit on how many watches can be established; this limitation can pose challenges in intricate systems where there is a high quantity of files or directories to watch for changes in, and might warrant additional management or fallback to heavier polling mechanisms for some parts of the system[@prokop2010inotify].

+\newpage{}

 ### Linux Kernel Caching

-Caching is a key feature of the Linux kernel that works to boost efficiency and performance.
-Within this framework, there are two broad categories: disk caching and file caching.

 Disk caching in Linux is a strategic method that temporarily stores frequently accessed data in RAM.
 It is implemented through the page cache subsystem, and operates under the assumption that data situated near data that has already been accessed will be needed soon.
-By retaining data close to the CPU where it may be swiftly accessed without costly disk reads can greatly reduce overall access time.
+By retaining data close to the CPU where it can be quickly accessed without expensive disk reads can significatly reduce overall access time.
 The data within the cache is also managed using the LRU algorithm, which prunes the least recently used items first when space is needed.
 Linux also caches file system metadata in specialized structures known as the `dentry` and `inode` caches.
-This metadata encompasses varied information such as file names, attributes, and locations.
-The key benefit of this is that it expedites the resolution of path names and file attributes, such as tracking when files were last changed for polling.
+This metadata contains information such as file names, attributes, and locations.
+The key benefit of this is that it speeds up the resolution of path names and file attributes, such as tracking when files were last changed for polling.

 While such caching mechanisms can improve performance, they also introduce complexities.
-One such complexity involves maintaining data consistency between the disk and cache through the process known as writebacks; aggressive writebacks, where data is copied back to disk frequently, can lead to reduced performance, while excessive delays may risk data loss if the system crashes before data has been saved.
+One such complexity is maintaining data consistency between the disk and cache through writebacks; aggressive writebacks, where data is copied back to disk frequently, can lead to reduced performance, while excessive delays may risk data loss if the system crashes before data has been saved.

-Another complexity arises from the necessity to release cached data under memory pressure, known as cache eviction.
+Another complexity stems from the necessity to release cached data under memory pressure, known as cache eviction.
 As mentioned before, this requires sophisticated algorithms, such as LRU, to ensure effective utilization of available cache space.
-Prioritizing what to keep in cache when memory pressure builds does directly impact the overall system performance[@maurer2008professional].
+Prioritizing what to keep in cache as the memory pressure increases directly impacts the overall system performance[@maurer2008professional].

 ### Networking

 #### RTT, LAN and WAN

 Round-trip time (RTT) represents the time data takes to travel from a source to a destination and back.
 It provides a valuable insight into application latency, and can varying according to many factors such as network type, system load and physical distance.
 Local area networks (LAN) are geographically small networks characterised by having a low RTT, resulting in a low latency due to the short distance (typically no more than across an office or data center) that data needs to travel.
 As a result of their small geographical size and isolation, perimeter security is often applied to such networks, meaning that the LAN is viewed as a trusted network that doesn't necessarily require authentication or encryption between internal systems, resulting in a potentially lower overhead.

+\newpage{}

 Wide area networks (WAN) on the other hand typically span a large geographical area, with the internet being an example that operates on a planetary scale.
 Due to the physical distance between source and destination, as well as the number of hops required for data to reach the destination, these networks typically have higher RTT and thus latency, and are also vulnerable to wire tapping and packet inspection, meaning that in order to securely transmit data on them, encryption and authentication is required[@tanenbaum2003net].